jsejcksn/jsonbox-client/README.md

 ]
 ```

-Read all records in a collection
+Read all records in a collection:

 ```ts
 const readOptions = {collection: 'wizards'};